NoordermeerLab/c4ctus/readme.md

 ### d) Mapping the reads

+- Mapping relies on `bowtie2`, with the following parameters:
+	- `-k 20`
+	- `--end-to-end`
+	- `--sensitive`

-There are two ways to map the reads:
+- There are two ways to map the reads:

 	- option 1: Either the reads coming from each viewpoint are mapped one viewpoint at a time.
 This requires one instruction per viewpoint.
 	- option 2: Either the reads coming from **all** the viewpoints are mapped in a single instruction.
 Each mapping is single threaded.
 Up to `<Ncpu>` viewpoints are mapped simultaneously.

 #### option 1

 	c4ctus_Mapping.sh --fastq Demultiplexing/mm10_Prefix_Amn.fastq.gz
 	                   --genome mm10
 	                   [--maxhits 5]

 	c4ctus_Mapping.sh --fastq Demultiplexing/mm10_Prefix_Igf2.fastq.gz
 	                   --genome mm10
 	                   [--maxhits 5]

 	c4ctus_Mapping.sh --fastq Demultiplexing/mm10_Prefix_Dio3.fastq.gz
 	                   --genome mm10
 	                   [--maxhits 5]

 	c4ctus_Mapping.sh --fastq Demultiplexing/mm10_Prefix_Meg3-DMR.fastq.gz
 	                   --genome mm10
 	                   [--maxhits 5]

 #### option 2

 	c4ctus_MultiMapping.sh --primer barcode.fa
 	                        --group mm10_Prefix
 	                        --genome mm10
 	                        [--Ncpu 4]
 	                        [--maxhits 5]

 This will map the all the fastq.gz named as follows: `Demultiplexing/mm10_Prefix_<Viewpoint>.fastq.gz`.
 Note that `mm10_Prefix` is the argument given as a file prefix in the demultiplexing step.

-This generates a Mapping folder containing
+This generates a `Mapping` folder containing:

 - the `.bam` and `.bai` files for each viewpoint
 - Two density files (fwd and rev) for each viewpoints (use in the following 4C-seq step)